 In no particular order...
 Apple pie, the words marvelous and darling, working out, motivating others, gratitude, GPS, a good book, fresh flowers decorating, laughter, serving others, new adventures, seeing prayers come true, conversations with people I love, cooking, etc.

-Publish a leadership book, a fictional novel, and the next book in my children's book series.
+Publish a fictional novel, and the next book in my children's book series.
 Visit Italy.
 Become fluent in Spanish.